CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 *Example:*

 ```
-// List all tasks from now to 11.59pm that same day.
+* List all tasks from now to 11.59pm that same day.
 > today
 ```

-#### Tomorrow
+##### *Tomorrow*

 Similar as the command `today`, this is a syntactic sugar which is equivalent to `list st/2016-10-16 12:00am et/2016-10-16 11:59pm`, assuming that the date tomorrow is 16 October 2016.
-If you have events that span midnight for today or tomorrow, it will be shown as well.
+Your events that occur tomorrow will be shown as well.

 *Format:*